jisotalo/ads-client/README.md

 # License

-Licensed under [MIT License](http://www.opensource.org/licenses/MIT) so commercial use is possible but without any warranty.
-Please respect the license, linking to this page is also much appreciated as the project has taken over 200 hours :)
+Licensed under [MIT License](http://www.opensource.org/licenses/MIT) so commercial use is possible.
+Please respect the license, linking to this page is also much appreciated.

 Copyright (c) 2020 Jussi Isotalo <<j.isotalo91@gmail.com>>